cmpute/pcl.py/README.md

 Please check test codes for more usage examples

 ## Common failure
-`pcl.PointCloud(...).xyz`: This will return uninitialized memory.
-This is a known issue but I don't know how to fix it...
 `pcl.PointCloud([[1,2,3], [4,5,6]])`: Only list of tuples are accepted for initialization, use `pcl.create_xyz` instead